Top 6 bluebell walks in the Kent Downs

 3. Shoreham Woods, Sevenoaks

-Sitting within the beautiful Darent Valley, overlooking Shoreham Village, Shoreham Woods is a collection of five different woodlands.
-In spring, much of this woodland is covered with a wonderful display of bluebells – it’s also home to several rare orchid species and many old trees, including a grove of ancient yews.
+Shoreham Woods includes five different woodland areas, many of which burst into colour with bluebells in spring.
+The woods are also home to several rare orchid species and impressive veteran trees, including a grove of ancient yews.

 4. Lyminge Forest, Canterbury